 Have you been hearing about honeybees and bumblebees dying?
 In honor of June being National Honeybee Month, today we'll tell you how you can do your part to save the bees!
 The good news is that honeybee populations are now doing much better than they were when we first started hearing about Colony Collapse Disorder.
 Even so, many different human practices (and natural phenomena) are harmful to honeybees, and some of our native bee species are in serious danger.
 There is plenty of room to change our behavior.
 There are things we can do to help populations get back into balance sooner and repair some of the damage done by human activity.
 The following six ideas are a great place to start.
 Each one can be scaled up or down to fit into a wide range of lifestyles, budgets, and interest levels.

 Add some bee-friendly plants to your garden.

-For ideas of what to plant, check out our post on pollinator friendly gardens from earlier this year, or use the Pollinator Partnership's planting guides.
+For ideas of what to plant, check out our post on pollinator friendly gardens from earlier this year, or use the Xerxes Society's planting guides.
 Bees are rarely aggressive unless their hive is threatened, so the risk of getting stung if you make a bee-friendly garden is lower than you might think (of course if someone in your family has a serious bee sting allergy, this is a risk you might not want to take).
 To connect to the larger national efforts to promote pollinator health, you can register your pollinator friendly landscape with the Pollinator Partnership's S.H.A.R.E. program.
 Even if all you have is a window box, you can be part of the program.

 Never use neonicotinoid insecticides on or near plants that are in bloom.